Moorish idol: Biology

 Preflexion larvae.
 A is a 2.8 mm (notochord length) specimen.
 B is a 3.2 mm (notochord length) specimen.

-Postflexion larvae measuring 9.5 mm (standard length).
+Postflexion larva measuring 9.5 mm (standard length).

 Moorish idols mostly feed on sponges, with a study on gut content finding sponges make up about 70% of the total weight consumed by Moorish idols, but they also feed upon algae, coral polyps, tunicates and other benthic invertebrates, making them somewhat omnivorous.
 They are normally found in small groups of 2 or 3 individuals but they can also be solitary or gather in large schools.

 Reproduction

 These fish are pelagic spawners.
 The males and females release sperm and eggs into the water, and the eggs drift away on the current following fertilization.
 Like their closely related family, the Acanthuridae, the Moorish idol has larvae that are specialized for a long pelagic life stage, and this is why they are so widespread and geographically uniform.
 In acanthuridae, the pelagic, pre-juvenile stage larvae can reach lengths of 60 mm before settling in their habitat.
 The Moorish idol's various larval stages have been described and illustrated.
 The preflexion larval stage refers to the stage from hatchling to the start of upward flexion of the notochord.
 The preflexion larval stage of the Moorish idol has no fin spines, soft rays, or internal support structures for the fins.
 However, in a 3.2 mm specimen there is the start of the dorsal and anal fins.
 The larger preflexion specimens have mostly cartilaginous supraoccipital crests with 23 to 26 curved dorsal spines.
 Also, pigmentation increases with size in the preflexion larvae.
 The postflexion larval stage refers to the stage that includes the formation of the caudal fin and fin rays.
 This is the stage right before juvenile and settlement into their habitat.
 In the postflexion stage, the Moorish idol larvae have fully developed fins, their body form is compressed and deep-bodied.
 The larvae have a small terminal mouth and kite shaped body.
 They have seven dorsal spines at the start of their dorsal fin that are covered in small spines.
 Their third dorsal spine is very long (about 1.2x their standard length).
 They also have one pelvic fin spine and three anal fin spines covered in small spines.